Chicago crime: Woman attacked in attempted sexual assault in Hermosa

-CHICAGO (WLS) -- A woman who was walking down the street in the Hermosa neighborhood was beat up and nearly sexually assaulted last Saturday, Chicago police said.
+CHICAGO (WLS) -- A woman who was walking down the street in the Hermosa neighborhood was beaten up and nearly sexually assaulted last Saturday, Chicago police said.

 The 36-year-old woman was walking in the 1900-block of Keystone Avenue at about 1 a.m. when a man approached her.
 Police said the man took out a weapon and threatened to sexually assault her.